 Securing a patient's informed consent for the use of chronic opioid therapy for pain management is a crucial step in therapy.
-Informed consent gives the patient the opportunity to be an informed participant in health care decisions, and provides a way to document full disclosure of the benefits and risks of opioid therapy.
-Not only does informed consent foster a dialogue between provider and patient, it also protects the clinician and the clinic should a legal disagreement occur in the future.
+Informed consent gives the patient the opportunity to be an informed participant in health care decisions and provides a way to document full disclosure of the benefits and risks of opioid therapy.
+Not only does informed consent foster an open dialogue between provider and patient, it also protects the clinician and the clinic should a legal disagreement occur in the future.
 For more discussion about informed consent, visit the IHS risk management site.

 Written informed consent should address:

 - Potential risks and anticipated benefits of chronic opioid treatment